How Black female lawmakers led Maryland’s historic effort to transform policing

 “I always said this was the civil rights movement of our time,” said Davis, who was elected to the House of Delegates in 2018 and participated on a police accountability task force in Prince George’s County 30 years ago.
 “We knew if we were going to pass meaningful police reform, it was going to be now.”

 “We heard from hundreds of people saying ‘Help us, help us.
 This is what happened to me.
-This is what happened to my son,’ ” Davis said. “ … To sit here and act like anything near the status quo is acceptable hurts.
+This is what happened to my son,’ ” Davis said at the meeting. “ … To sit here and act like anything near the status quo is acceptable hurts.
 I’m going to stop covering up my pain, because it hurts, because people are dead.”

 Fisher said she and other Black lawmakers recognize that policing disproportionately affects Black and Brown communities because of the “intensive enforcement in those communities.”
 She noted that 70 percent of the prison population in Maryland is Black men, higher than any other state in the country.